rust-lang/rfcs/text/0000-target-tier-policy.md

     maintainers.
 This requirement ensures that it is possible for other Rust developers to test the target, but does not obligate other Rust developers to make target-specific fixes.)
+- New tier 1 targets must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
+Developers must be able to build, run, and test binaries for the target on systems they control.
+(Doing so may require enabling some appropriate "developer mode" on such systems, but must not require the payment of any additional fee or other consideration, or agreement to any onerous legal agreements.)
+  - The Rust project may decide to supply appropriately signed binaries if doing so provides a smoother experience for developers using the target, and a tier 2 target with host tools already requires providing appropriate mechanisms that enable our infrastructure to provide such signed binaries.
+    However, this additional tier 1 requirement ensures that Rust developers can help develop and test Rust software for the target (including Rust itself), and that development or testing for the target is not limited to an exclusive group or entity.
 - All tier 2 requirements apply.

 A tier 1 target may be demoted if it no longer meets these requirements but